 | Care Fee Protection | Safeguards your home against local authority care fee assessments when planned years in advance | Your home stays with your family, not the local authority |

-| Divorce Protection | Assets in trust are owned by the trustees, not the individual | Protects your children’s inheritance from divorce settlements |
+| Divorce Protection | Assets in a discretionary trust are owned by the trustees, not the individual | Protects your children’s inheritance from divorce settlements |

-| Bypassing Probate | Trust assets pass instantly to beneficiaries without waiting for a Grant of Probate | Saves 9+ months of delays and associated costs |
+| Bypassing Probate | Trust assets pass to beneficiaries without waiting for a Grant of Probate | Avoids months of delays, asset freezing, and associated costs |

-| Inheritance Tax Reduction | Potential IHT savings through the 7-year rule and proper trust structuring | Maximises the value of your estate for your beneficiaries |
+| Inheritance Tax Reduction | Potential IHT savings through proper trust structuring and the relevant property regime | Maximises the value of your estate for your beneficiaries |

-| Creditor & Litigation Protection | Assets in trust cannot easily be reached by creditors or in lawsuits | Protects family wealth from unexpected legal claims |
+| Creditor & Litigation Protection | Assets in a discretionary trust cannot easily be reached by creditors or in lawsuits | Protects family wealth from unexpected legal claims |

 Legal Requirements for Creating a Trust